joan-gomara/Droptrip/README.md

 # droplet-journey
-A game for the final degree project at the UOC
+A game for the final degree project at the Open University of Catalonia (UOC)